-- (a) no general obligation bonds, other than refunding bonds, shall be issued except as approved by a majority vote at an election held for such purpose; - (b) no indebtedness or obligation shall be issued except in compliance with the requirements of state law; - (c) no form of indebtedness other than general obligation bonds approved by public vote may be issued without public notice and a public hearing being held in compliance with state law; the published notice shall clearly summarize the relevant statutory provisions providing for a petition and election, if any;

-- (d) the authorization for bonds authorized but not issued shall expire ten years after the date of authorization; - (e) the issuance of indebtedness of obligation should not have a repayment period greater than the life of the asset(s) as defined by General Accepted Accounting Principles purchased through the issuance of these indebtedness or obligations; - (f) no indebtedness or instrument of obligation exceeding 5% of the annual assessed valuation of the city shall be issued without a binding referendum being placed on the ballot approving such expenditure.
+- (a) no general obligation bonds, other than refunding bonds, shall be issued except as approved by a majority vote at an election held for such purpose; - (b) no indebtedness or obligation shall be issued except in compliance with the requirements of state law; - (c) no form of indebtedness other than general obligation bonds approved by public vote may be issued without public notice and a public hearing being held in compliance with state law; the published notice shall clearly summarize the relevant statutory provisions providing for a petition and election, if any; and - (d) the authorization for bonds authorized but not issued shall expire ten years after the date of authorization. - (e) no indebtedness or instrument of obligation exceeding 10% of the annual tax revenues of the city shall be issued without a binding referendum being placed on the ballot approving such expenditure unless the issuance of indebtedness or obligation already requires voter approval. - (f) the issuance of indebtedness or obligation should not have a repayment period greater than the life of the asset(s) as defined by General Accepted Accounting Principles purchased through the issuance of these indebtedness or obligations.